 • Social and Political Issues, including the role of the media, racism, immigration, social exclusion and integration, terrorism, the world of work (employment, commerce, globalisation, etc).

 • Two cultural topics from: the World of Cinema, the World of Literature, the Regions of France.

 You will develop the ability to speak and write about these topics in French.

 Both AS and A Level French are assessed through pairs of examinations: one in Listening/Reading & Writing and one in Speaking.
 The examinations are a mixture of short answers, structured questions, essays and a speaking test.
 There is no course work involved in the subject.
 You take one exam for each of the units; so that’s two for the AS Level and a total of four for the full A Level.
 Any of the units can be retaken if you don’t do as well as you had hoped.

 Where can I go next?

 Apart from being beneficial at a personal level, your A Level in French can help with quite a few career paths.
-For those who want to specialise in language, there’s teaching, translation or interpreting.
-There are also travel and tourism, journalism, and the diplomatic service.
+For those who want to specialise in language, there are teaching, translation or interpreting.
+There are also travel and tourism, journalism and the diplomatic service.
 You can combine a lot of subjects at university with French.
 Here are just a few examples: Art & French, Business & French, History & French, Law & French, Mathematics & French, etc...
 But even as an engineer or designer, being proficient in a language will give you broader career options.